How to Watch the NBA on Saturday: TV Channel, Game Times and Odds

 Today's NBA Games

-The Knicks take to the home court of the Hornets on Saturday at 6:00 PM ET.
+The 76ers hit the road the Thunder on Saturday at 5:00 PM ET.

 How to Watch